 COVID-19 cases have been surging in Africa since the onset of a third wave in May.
 The World Health Organization is urging wealthy countries to send vaccine supplies to the continent.
-But the health body also reports that some countries in Africa are facing distribution challenges and have doses that are at immediate risk of expiration.
+But, the health body also reports that some countries in Africa are facing distribution challenges and have doses that are at immediate risk of expiration.

 This week, Africa Science Focus investigates why Sub-Saharan Africa’s COVID-19 vaccination coverage for the first dose remains at one per cent.
-Our reporter Charles Pensulo speaks to Richard Mihigo from WHO, Sophie Everest at the International Federation of Red Cross and Red Crescent Societies, and president of the Society of Medical Doctors in Malawi, Victor Mithi.
+Our reporter Charles Pensulo speaks to Richard Mihigo from the WHO, Sophie Everest at the International Federation of Red Cross and Red Crescent Societies, and president of the Society of Medical Doctors in Malawi, Victor Mithi.